 - Introspect on your deepest desires and fears.
 Ask yourself, why am I thinking this?
 Why do I want this?

 - Do you remember who you were before the world told you who to be?
-I tried to see where my mind would go without any incentives, just freeform undirected research.
-I was surprised that it kept coming back to economic history and I ended up applying for a research position at Stanford's Hoover Institution.
+I tried to see where my mind would go without any incentives, without anyone paying me, just freeform undirected research.
+Too often we only learn things to achieve specific goals.
+But here, there was no goal.
+I was surprised that I kept coming back to economic history, and I took up a summer school program at Stanford's Hoover Institution.